The Ultimate Florida Fishing Experience

 Central Florida

-A hub for visit Florida, Orlando, and Kissimmee are the attraction.
+A hub for visiting Florida, Orlando, Tampa Bay, and Kissimmee are the attraction.
 And the area has some 5000 fisheries, with Lake Toho on top of the trophy bass list, followed closely by Lake Kissimmee.
-Truly, bass lakes on every corner.
-Another trophycatch lake is Lake Istokpoga just South of Sebring Fl, not as popular presently, but lake Istokpoga is still producing trophy bass.
-Visit Florida also considers the Big O “Lake Okeechobee” as a Central Florida lake.
+Truly a big bass lake on every corner.
+Another trophy catch lake is Lake Istokpoga, just South of Sebring, Fl; not as popular presently, but lake Istokpoga is still producing trophy bass.
+Visit Florida also considers the Big O “Lake Okeechobee” a Central Florida lake.

 South Fla